 Were you hit by a car while walking or riding your bike in a Colorado community?
 Your injuries can be permanently disabling.
 Talk to an attorney today.

 It’s easy to see why Colorado residents and visitors enjoy walking and cycling in such a beautiful state.
 Our state’s many sunny days, open spaces, bike paths and pedestrian-friendly cities provide the perfect environment for enjoying the fresh air and mountain views.
-In some of the traffic-choked urban areas in the Denver metro, it’s often more practical and efficient to walk or ride a bike than it is to drive.
+In some of the traffic-choked urban areas in the Denver metro, it’s often more practical and efficient—not to mention better exercise—to walk or bike the Cherry Creek Trail than it is to drive.

 Despite the many benefits of walking and biking, these activities are not without certain risks.
 For bicyclists and pedestrians, one of the biggest dangers is cars and trucks on the road, often moving at high speeds.

 Colorado’s traffic laws are designed to make the roads safer for both drivers and pedestrians.
 Yet each year, thousands of people are hit by cars or trucks while walking, jogging or cycling.